-The inspection was facilitated by the person in charge for the duration of the inspection.
-The inspector used observations and conversations and interactions with residents, in addition to a review of documentation and conversations with key staff, to form judgments on the residents' quality of life.
+The inspection was facilitated by the person in charge.
+The inspector used observations and discussions with residents, in addition to a review of documentation and conversations with key staff, to form judgments on the residents' quality of life.
 Overall, the inspector found high levels of compliance with the regulations.

 The inspector found that the centre was reflective of the aims and objectives set out in the centre's statement of purpose.
-The residential service aims to "support and empower residents with an intellectual disability to live meaningful and fulfilling lives by delivering quality, person-centered services by a competent, skilled and caring workforce, in partnership with the person, their advocate and family, the community, allied healthcare professionals and statutory authorities".
-The inspector found that this was a service that ensured that residents received the care and support they required but also had a meaningful person-centred service delivered to them.
+The residential service aims to "support and empower people with an intellectual disability to live meaningful and fulfilling lives by delivering quality, person-centred services, provided by a competent, skilled and caring workforce, in partnership with the person, their advocate and family, the community, allied healthcare professionals and statutory authorities".
+The inspector found that this was a centre that ensured that residents received the care and support they required but also had a meaningful person-centred service delivered to them.

-The designated centre is registered to accommodate eight residents and is comprised of three homes.
-Since the previous inspection the provider had added the third home to the registration of the designated centre.
-There were three residents living in one house, two residents lived in another and one resident lived in the third home.
-There were two vacancies at the time of inspection.
-On the day of the inspection the inspector had the opportunity to meet with four of the residents.
+The designated centre is registered to accommodate nine residents and is comprised of three homes.
+Following registration in February 2024, the provider applied to vary the conditions of registration and added the third home to the registration of the designated centre.
+For the purpose of this inspection, the inspector visited two of the homes within the designated centre, both of which were located in a town in north County Kildare.
+There were four residents living in one house and one resident living in another.
+On the day of the inspection the inspector had the opportunity to meet with all of the residents.